lawrencegripper/azbrowse/docs/design/README.md

 		}
 ```

 A more complex example would be the `metrics` expander.
-This constructs a complex `ExpandURL` while also suporessing other expanders for `Swagger` and `DefaultExpander`.
+This constructs a complex `ExpandURL` while also suppressing other expanders for `Swagger` and `DefaultExpander`.

-Another interesting case here is the use of `Metadata` map, this allows expanders to store arbritrary data which they, or another expander, can reuse when expanding the item (see `internal/pkg/expanders/metrics.go` for full code).
+Another interesting case here is the use of `Metadata` map, this allows expanders to store arbitrary data which they, or another expander, can reuse when expanding the item (see `internal/pkg/expanders/metrics.go` for full code).

 ```go
 &TreeNode{